 - Market penetration and development

-Facebook Inc. has the opportunity to diversify outside its core social media and advertising business.
-The company has already taken steps in this direction, such as its purchase of Oculus VR, which is a virtual reality technology business that can support the social networking services of the firm.
-However, further diversification can boost Facebook’s business risk reduction.
-Another opportunity is for the organization to innovate more products that are complementary to its social networking website and mobile apps.
-Market penetration and development can increase membership and revenues, in line with Facebook’s generic and intensive growth strategies.
-This element of the SWOT analysis indicates the need for Facebook Inc. to reform some of its strategies to ensure continuous growth.
+Facebook Inc. has the opportunity to diversify outside its core social media and online advertising business.
+The company has taken steps to exploit this external factor.
+For example, the company acquired Oculus VR, which is a virtual reality technology business that can complement social networking services.
+However, this SWOT analysis points to the need for further diversification to reduce Facebook’s business risk exposure.
+Another opportunity is for the organization to innovate products that are complementary to its social networking website and mobile apps.
+Furthermore, market penetration and development can increase membership and revenues, in line with Facebook Inc.’s generic competitive strategy and intensive growth strategies.
+This element of the SWOT analysis indicates the need for the company to reform some of its strategies and management direction to ensure continuous growth.

 Threats Facing Facebook Inc. (External Strategic Factors)

-Facebook Inc. experiences the potential risks and negative effects of threats in its business environment.
-External strategic factors that prevent or impede business growth are outlined in this element of the SWOT Analysis.
-Facebook must address the following threats against its social media and online advertising business:
+The company experiences risks linked to threats in the social media and online advertising industry environment.
+External factors that impede business growth are outlined in this element of the SWOT analysis.
+Facebook must address the following threats against its multinational business:

 - Market saturation

-Imitation is one of the major threats in the business, considering that other firms could develop social networking websites and mobile apps similar to that of Facebook.
-Also, with increasing membership, Facebook Inc. now experiences high risks of cybercrime, which threatens to reduce the attractiveness of the company’s social media services.
-Moreover, as the organization becomes more popular, it increasingly contributes to market saturation that could lead to a future business growth plateau or stagnation.
-Based on this element of Facebook’s SWOT analysis, it is crucial for the company to develop new products and related technologies, and to enter new businesses.
+Imitation is one of the major threats to the business, considering that other firms could develop social networking websites and mobile apps similar to those of Facebook.
+In this SWOT analysis, imitation is a threat because it has the potential to reduce the company’s market share.
+Also, with increasing membership, the company is now an attractive cybercrime target.
+This external strategic factor can negatively impact user experience and, consequently, business performance.
+Moreover, the market is increasingly saturated, as pointed out in the PESTEL/PESTLE analysis of Facebook Inc. Market saturation could lead to business growth plateau or stagnation.
+Based on this element of the SWOT analysis of Facebook Inc., it is crucial that the company develop new products and related technologies, and enter new businesses.

 - Leigh, D., & Pershing, A. J. (2006).
 SWOT analysis.
 The Handbook of Human Performance Technology, 1089-1108.